Background pattern

 Instructions for outpatient treatment

-• The solution should be clear or slightly opalescent.Do not use cloudy or sediment-containing solutions.
+• The solution should be clear or slightly opalescent.
+Do not use cloudy solutions or those containing sediment.

-• Use the solution immediately prepared to avoid microbial contamination.
+• Use the prepared solution immediately to avoid microbial contamination.

 Instructions forpreparingthesolution:

-1. Place the powder vial on a flat surface and hold it firmly in place.
-Pick up the solvent vial with the transfer device attached and turn it over.
-Place the white part on top of the powder vial and press firmly until you hear a click (Fig. 4).
-Do not turn it while attaching.The solvent flows automatically into the powder vial.
+1. Place the powder vial on a flat surface and hold it firmly.
+Take the solvent vial with the transfer device attached and turn it upside down.
+Place the white part over the top of the powder vial and press firmly until you hear a click (Fig. 4).
+Do not twist when attaching.
+The solvent will automatically flow into the powder vial.

-The dissolution is complete in less than 10 minutes at room temperature.A slight foam may appear during preparation.
-Remove the two parts of the transfer device (Fig.5).The foam will disappear.
+The dissolution is complete in less than 10 minutes at room temperature.
+A slight foam may appear during preparation.
+Unscrew the two parts of the transfer device (Fig. 5).
+The foam will disappear.

-Dispose of the empty solvent vial along with the blue part of the transfer device.
+Discard the empty solvent vial along with the blue part of the transfer device.

 Instructions for injection:

-As a precaution, your pulse rate should be measured before and during injection.
+As a precaution, your pulse rate should be measured before and during the injection.
 If your pulse rate increases significantly, reduce the injection rate or interrupt administration for a brief period.

-Once the solution has been transferred, hold the syringe plunger firmly in place (keeping it down) and remove the syringe from the transfer device (Fig. 7).Dispose of the empty vialalong with the white part of the transfer device.
+1. Attach the syringe to the white part of the transfer device.
+Turn the vial upside down and withdraw the solution into the syringe (Fig.6).
+The solution should be clear or slightly opalescent.
+Once the solution has been transferred, hold the syringe plunger firmly (keeping it down) and withdraw the syringe from the transfer device (Fig. 7).
+Discard the empty vial along with the white part of the transfer device.

-2. Attach the infusion equipment provided to the syringe.
+2. Attach the provided infusion equipment to the syringe.

 .